Blogs

 Argentina opened the round of Hezbollah finger-pointing (and creation, in most cases, of lists of terrorist groups, which did not previously exist in Latin American countries) on the 25th anniversary of the AMIA bombing, in July 2019.
 The then President Mauricio Macri, who had put an end to the Kirchnerist presidencies, of certain complicity with Iran, approved the creation of a public registry of persons and entities linked to acts of terrorism and its financing (RePET).

-On the occasion of the important anniversary, the University Secretary of the Organization of American States (OAS), Luis Almagro, encouraged the countries of the continent to proceed to this subject declaration against Hezbollah.
+On the occasion of the important anniversary, the University Secretary of the Organization of American States (OAS), Luis Almagro, encouraged the countries of the continent to make this subject of declaration against Hezbollah.

 Brazil announced on August 20 its intention to proceed in the same way as its two neighbors, although it has not yet implemented this decision.
-At the end of February 2020, Eduardo Bolsonaro, son of the Brazilian president and national deputy, confirmed that the step would be taken "soon"; he suggested that the delay in adopting the measure was due to the fact that the grade of group terrorist also applies to other organizations, such as Hamas.
+At the end of February 2020, Eduardo Bolsonaro, son of the Brazilian president and national deputy, confirmed that the step would be taken "soon"; he suggested that the delay in adopting the measure was due to the fact that the application of the terrorist group grade is also being considered for other organizations, such as Hamas.

 Behind these moves by Latin American countries was U.S. diplomacy.
-The deployment of this was evident in the third meeting of the lecture Hemispheric Ministerial to Combat Terrorism, an initiative promoted by Washington with Hezbollah in its sights, among other objectives.
-This meeting was held on January 20, 2020 in Bogota and was attended by the US Secretary of State, Mike Pompeo, attendance .
+The deployment of this was evident in the third meeting of the Hemispheric Ministerial lecture on Combating Terrorism, an initiative promoted by Washington with Hezbollah in its sights, among other objectives.
+This meeting was held on January 20, 2020 in Bogota and was attendance by the US Secretary of State, Mike Pompeo.

-Colombia took advantage of that meeting, which it hosted, to announce its consideration of Hezbollah as group terrorist.
-President Iván Duque announced that three days before the country's National Security committee had adopted the U.S. and European Union lists of terrorist individuals and organizations.
+Colombia took advantage of the meeting, which it hosted, to announce its consideration of Hezbollah as a terrorist group .
+President Iván Duque announced that three days before the country's National Security committee he had adopted the U.S. and European Union lists of terrorist individuals and organizations.
 The approved list included the ELN guerrillas and FARC dissidents, and the former FARC disappeared from the list.

-Honduras, the Central American country that is the most compliant with U.S. strategies, also made its international advertisement at the same lecture.
-Its foreign minister commented at th e end of a previousmeeting of the committee Nat ional Security and Defense that Honduras had designated Hezbollah as group terrorist and proposed to create a registry of persons and entities linked to terrorism and its financing.
+Honduras, the Central American country that is the most compliant with US strategies, also made its international advertisement in the same lecture.
+Its foreign minister commented at the end of a previousmeeting of the National Security and Defense committee that Honduras had designated Hezbollah as a terrorist group and proposed to create a registry of persons and entities linked to terrorism and its financing.

 More blog entries